entisys360/git-template/README.md

 git clone https://github.com/entisys360/git-template.git
 ```

-Change directory into git-template
+Change directory into ./git-template

 Checkout a new branch
 ```shell
 git checkout -b your_new_branch_name
 ```

-Add a files and directories
+Add and/or modify files and directories
 ```shell
 git add your_new_files
 ```